spepler/shell-extras/_episodes/12-ssh.md

 > ### rsync
 >
 > `rsync` copies files over the network (or locally) much like scp.
-It is however more intelligent in its approch.
+It is however more intelligent in its approach.
-> Where destination files already exist it copies only what is required to update any differences.
+> Where destination files already exist, it copies only what is required to update any differences.
-> You can use it to push / pull files over ssh:
+> You can use it to push / pull files over ssh.
+>
+> To pull data from a remote host, use:
 > ~~~
 > $ rsync user@host:remote_path local_path
 > ~~~
 > {: .bash}
-> To pull data from a remote host.
 >
+> and to push data to a remote host, use:
 > ~~~
 > $ rsync local_path user@host:remote_path
 > ~~~
 > {: .bash}
-> To push date to a remote host.
 >
 > As with `scp` it requires no special configuration (though remember to set up ssh keys)
-> and has a very similar syntax, e.g. remote path is relative to home directory unless starts with /
+> and has a very similar syntax, e.g. remote path is relative to home directory unless starts with `/`
 >
 > Useful flags for rsync:
 >  - `-r` (recursive) – go down the directory tree copying stuff.
 >  - `-c` (checksum) – when deciding what files to send, look not only at size and timestamp but if necessary also file contents
 >  - `--delete`  – remove files from destination not present at source end.
-(Test with -n first!)
+(Test with `-n` first!)
 >  - `-v` (verbose) – list files that are transferred (or deleted)
 >  - `-n` (dry run) – go through the motions but do not actually transfer (or delete) files.
-Useful with -v.
+Useful with `-v`.
 >  - `-a` (archive) – copy recursively and try to copy permissions, ownership, etc.
 >
 {: .callout}